skai111/db48x/doc/calc-help/equations.md

 #### B Field In Infinite Solenoid

-The expression for the magnetic field in the center is approximately valid if the radius of the solenoid < 'L' and therefore also applies inside a solenoid of finite length 'L'.
+The expression for the magnetic field in the center is approximately valid if the radius of the solenoid < `L` and therefore also applies inside a solenoid of finite length `L`.

 #### B Field In Finite Solenoid

-The expression for the magnetic field in the center depends on the subtended internal angles 'α1' and 'α2' relative to the top ends of the solenoid of finite length 'L'.
+The expression for the magnetic field in the center depends on the subtended internal angles `α1` and `α2` relative to the top ends of the solenoid of finite length `L`.

 ![B Field In Finite Solenoid](img/B Field In Finite Solenoid.bmp)